 \textbf{{\textsc{ISV-Reg}}}\quad \textsc{ISV-Reg} can be used to protect the model when covariate shift of variable $A$ is expected to happen at test time and one wishes to downscale $A$'s contribution during training instead of completely removing this (potentially useful) feature.
 Such situation may arise if, e.g., a different measurement equipment or process is used for collecting observations of $A$ during test time. \textsc{ISV} is well suited for this problem as dependencies across features will be broken by the covariate shift at test time.

 \textbf{\textsc{OSV-Reg}}\quad On the other hand, \textsc{OSV-Reg} can find its application in fair learning -- learning a function that is fair with respect to some sensitive feature $A$.
-There exist a variety of fairness notions one could consider, such as, e.g. \emph{Statistical Parity}, \emph{Equality of Opportunity} and \emph{Equalised Odds} \cite{corbett2018measure}.
-In particular, we consider the fairness notion recently explored in the literature \cite{jain2020biased, mase2021cohort} that uses Shapley values, which are becoming a bridge between Explainable AI and fairness, given that they can detect biased explanations from biased models.
-In particular, \cite{jain2020biased} illustrated that if a model is fair against a sensitive feature $A$, $A$ should have neither a positive or negative contribution towards the prediction.
+There exist a variety of fairness notions one could consider, such as, e.g. \emph{Statistical Parity}, \emph{Equality of Opportunity} and \emph{Equalised Odds} \citep{corbett2018measure}.
+In particular, we consider the fairness notion recently explored in the literature \citep{jain2020biased, mase2021cohort} that uses Shapley values, which are becoming a bridge between Explainable AI and fairness, given that they can detect biased explanations from biased models.
+In particular,~\citet{jain2020biased} illustrated that if a model is fair against a sensitive feature $A$, $A$ should have neither a positive nor negative contribution towards the prediction.
 This corresponds to $A$ having SVs with negligible magnitudes.
-As contributions of $A$ might enter the model via correlated features, it is important to take feature correlations into account while regularising.
+Simply removing $A$ from the training doesn't make the model fair, as contributions of $A$ might enter the model via correlated features, therefore it is important to take feature correlations into account while regularising.
 Hence, it is natural to deploy \textsc{OSV-Reg} for fair learning.